Brownhills - Built on coal.

 Ken Hubbard has given details of the end of active use of the line… “The last oil train into the former Charringtons and later B.P.oil depot was on the 17th May 2001.
 The last load of 25,000 litres of heavy fuel oil went out by road to British Sugar at Norwich on a cold wet Thursday morning on the 6th December 2001, I was the only person to witness this.
 It was a sad day for the once busy oil depot that opened in 1966 and once supplied oil for power stations and industry agriculture and domestic heating, as heavy fuel oil was the main product to be stored at Brownhills.
 Three trains a week arrived during the winter months.
 These trains would be unloaded from usually 35 rail wagons just over 1,000,000 litres per train, and the steam that was a familiar site up the siding on those days for any one travelling along the main A5 trunk road.
 The steam was used to heat up the heavy fuel oil and make it easier to discharge.
 The other oil products diesel kerosene and red diesel or gas oil as it is known as sometimes were all transferred to the B.P. main terminal at Kingsbury near Tamworth.
 The last load of medium fuel oil went out on the 27th March 2002 and the gates were finally closed on this local landmark on the 31st April 2002.”

-The line, unloading pipes and storage tanks still exist at the busy transport yard.
+The storage tanks have now gone but the rail line forms the border of the road transport yard that now occupies the site.
 At the junction of Watling Street (A5) and Ogley Hay Road/Chase Road.

 Reporting on the last Burton - Brownhills - Walsall train the Express & Star of Wolverhampton said, "Will the passenger service ever re-open?
 If the answer depends on economics, No. Receipts, as Dr. Beeching would say, were nowhere meeting the 'true costs'.
 The last train down took 31 minutes without being pressed.
 It is scarcely a tribute to transport progress that the alternative express road buses will take 52 minutes."